diodechain/website_dev/_posts/2020-12-08-Custom-Domain-Support.md

 ![alt_text](images/blog/steps-of-decentralization.png "image_tooltip")

-With this capability, Diode has removed significant amounts of centralization from hosting activities, but leaving the consumption/browsing Web2.0 ecosystem intact.
+With this capability, Diode has removed significant amounts of centralization from hosting activities, but has left the consumption/browsing Web2.0 ecosystem intact.
 This progression is intentionally aligned with the more technical nature of early adopters - in this use case: those who setup websites or host content.
 There are additional innovations required at the hosting infrastructure level to automate and leverage best-in-class hardware and connectivity, and we look to the Diode ecosystem to collaborate on moving these forward!

 **How to Get Started?**